-Q: What is the Residential Permit Parking Program?
+Q: What is the Overnight Permit Parking Program?

 Q: How does the program work?

 If you live in Providence and have valid vehicle registration, you are eligible to participate.
-Successful applicants will receive a window sticker that must be applied to the upper left-hand corner of the rear window (driver’s side).
-Once the permit sticker is applied, you may leave your vehicle overnight on a street designated for such use by signs reading, “NO PARKING 2 AM – 5 AM EXCEPT BY RESIDENT PERMIT.”
+Successful applicants will receive a confirmation that they have a permit.
+Parking Enforcement officers will primarily use the license plate number to check if the car has a permit.
+You can also print out a paper permit that can be displayed on your dashboard.
+Once you have received confirmation that you have a permit , you may leave your vehicle overnight on a street designated for such use by signs reading, “NO PARKING 2 AM – 5 AM EXCEPT BY RESIDENT PERMIT.”

 Permit-holders are required to obey existing signs and regulations.
 If a parking ban (such as a snow emergency) is declared, you must remove your car from the street for the duration of the ban.